Visiting the Law School

 Winter term begins on January 15, 2014, and ends April 23.
 There are no classes January 20 or March 3-7.

-Applicants who are admitted to Michigan Law are invited to attend one of our two Preview Weekends in the spring.
-Preview weekend offers many activities, including a mock class and tours of Michigan Law and the Michigan campus.
-Preview participants will attend presentations and panels by students, alumni, faculty, and staff from the clinical programs and the Offices of Financial Aid and Career Planning.
+JD applicants who are admitted to Michigan Law are invited to attend one of our two Preview Weekends in the spring.
+Preview Weekend offers many activities, including a mock class and tours of Michigan Law and the Michigan campus.
+Preview participants will attend presentations and panels by students, alumni, faculty, and staff from the clinical programs and the offices of Financial Aid and Career Planning.
 Perhaps most importantly, Preview provides the chance to get to know other members of the admitted student cohort.
 Advance registration is required to attend a Preview Weekend.
 Admitted students will be sent information about our Preview Weekends with their offer of admission.

 In 2014, Preview Weekends will be March 20-22 and April 3-5.